ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_junit.md

 title: "kosli report evidence artifact junit"
 ---

-## kosli report evidence artifact junit
+# kosli report evidence artifact junit

-Report JUnit test evidence for an artifact in a Kosli flow.

-### Synopsis
+## Synopsis

 Report JUnit test evidence for an artifact in a Kosli flow.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).